Blog

 Steatosis later progresses to fibrosis and liver cirrhosis if not treated successfully.

-However, numerous studies reported that cyclic TPN reduces the chances of liver dysfunction by restoring abnormal AST, GGT, and BT levels to normal levels.
+However, numerous studies reported that cyclic TPN reduces the chances of liver dysfunction by restoring abnormal AST, GGT, and TB levels to normal levels.
 Cyclic TPN gives the liver a break, decreasing stress and the potential for complications.

 It Prevents Deficiency of Essential Fatty Acids